-It might seem strange to start here, but believe me – making a few careful adjustments to your baby or toddler’s sleep and feeding schedule can sometimes make a huge difference in sleep, and can be a gentle and non-invasive way to make great progress.
+It might seem strange to start here but believe me.
+Making a few careful adjustments to your baby or toddler’s sleep and feeding schedule can sometimes make a huge difference in sleep.
+Schedule and feeding changes can be a gentle and non-invasive way to make great progress.
 If your child is waking too early, for instance, you may need to adjust bedtime.
-Nap time drama may indicate that your child is ready for a nap transition.
+Naptime drama may indicate that your child is ready for a nap transition.
 Night waking may point to a need for more daytime feedings.
 However you shift your child’s schedule, remember that a few schedule changes can greatly improve your child’s overall sleep.

 One of the easiest and gentlest ways to help your child sleep is to create a strong pre-sleep routine.
-Both your bedtime routine and your nap time routines should help to relax and calm your child, and to signal that it’s time to fall asleep.
-While there are no hard-and-fast rules as to what make a great bedtime or nap time routine, as a general rule, keep routines short for young babies and longer for toddlers and preschoolers, and be sure that you have a definitive ending to your routine.
+Both your bedtime routine and your nap time routines should help to relax and calm your child.
+This signals that it’s time to fall asleep.
+There are no hard-and-fast rules as to what makes a great bedtime or nap time routine.
+As a general rule, keep routines short for young babies and longer for toddlers and preschoolers.
+Lastly, be sure that you have a definitive ending to your routine.

 Once you are actually ready to have your child work on falling asleep independently in his sleep space, you can use the PUPD method.
-Simply put, PUPD means you lay your child down awake in his sleeping area, but then pick him up and offer comfort when he fusses.
+Simply put, PUPD means you lay your child down awake in his sleeping area.
+Then pick him up and offer comfort when he fusses.
 You repeat this process until your child eventually falls asleep.
 This is a gentle method because it allows constant soothing and minimizes fussing.

 Does Gentle Sleep Training Actually Work?

 Gentle sleep training can absolutely be effective.
-Be advised, however, that gentle methods require lots of patience, as they can take awhile to actually produce meaningful results.
-However, while gentler methods may take weeks of work before you see signs of real improvement, the process is often more enjoyable for everyone!
+Be advised, however, that gentle methods require lots of patience.
+They can take a while to actually produce meaningful results.
+Gentler methods may take weeks before you see signs of improvement, but the process is often more enjoyable for everyone!
 Provided you are committed to your sleep training plan and are willing to put in the time and energy needed to reach your goals, gentle sleep training can be an effective and low-fuss way to finally get your baby or toddler sleeping through the night.

-- No-Cry and Limited-Cry Sleep Coaching Techniques tele-seminar
+- No-Cry and Limited-Cry Sleep Coaching Techniques audio course with Nicole

 - Sleep Training and Co-Sleeping Strategies